ibr5500/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: validate contact form
+# Portfolio: preserve data in the browser

 > in this project:
 - Set up the linters for html, css, and JavaScript.